chinsiang99/learning-system-design/08.cdn/README.md

 4. Scalability: CDNs can handle sudden traffic spikes and large volumes of concurrent requests, making it easier to scale web applications to handle growing traffic demands.

 5. Security: Many CDNs offer additional security features, such as DDoS protection, Web Application Firewalls (WAF), and SSL/TLS termination at the edge, helping to safeguard web applications from various security threats.

+# Origin Server vs. Edge Server
+Origin servers and edge servers are key components in the delivery of web content, especially in content delivery networks (CDNs).
+They serve different roles in ensuring that users access web content quickly and efficiently.
+Understanding the distinction between the two is crucial in the context of web architecture and CDN functionality.

+## Origin Server
+The origin server is the **primary source of the original, unmodified content**.
+It hosts the website's content, including HTML files, images, stylesheets, JavaScript, videos, and other digital assets.
+When a user requests a web resource (like a webpage), the request is directed to the origin server if the content is not cached elsewhere.

+### Characteristics:
+- Centralized Content Storage: It is the **central repository** where all the website's original content is stored and managed.
+- Content Source: It provides the original content to edge servers or directly to users if the content is not cached or when a CDN is not used.
+- Performance Limitations: Directly serving all user requests, especially for sites with a global audience, can lead to slower response times due to geographical distance and increased load.